Richard Fincher

 Emma is an qualified architect with nearly 20 years’ experience who has worked all over the UK and also in Australia.
 She initially specialised in school buildings, including the procurement of 8 school buildings through the Building School for the Future initiative.
 More recently she set up her own practice locally and now concentrates her work more on domestic and heritage buildings.

 As a pupil at PWS herself in the 1980’s, Emma was keen to give something back to the school, becoming a governor in 2012.
-She has chaired various committees and focus groups and has maintained her role as safeguarding governor for the past 5 years.
-With a very personal connection to the school, Emma is our longest serving governor.
+She has chaired various committees and focus groups and with a very personal connection to the school, Emma is our longest serving governor.

 Alan Measures